 We can, for example, help with:

-- a Landlord Welcome payment if they offer a 12 month tenancy which is paid at the end of the first 12 months
+• a Landlord Welcome payment if they offer a 12 month tenancy which payable in instalments to the landlord throughout the tenancy

 What we can offer depends on the circumstances of each case.
 We will check if you meet the eligibility criteria and that you agree to pay the money back through small regular instalments.